Issuers are using new tools to keep customers using certain cards. One of these strategies in particular has caught my eye: the tiered sign-up bonus.

 Finally, these last three examples are a little different, but relate to the same theme of “the more you spend, the more you get”:

 The Chase Freedom Unlimited recently started giving new cardholders 3 percent cash back in their first year (capped at $20,000 in spending).
+(This offer is no longer available on our site as of Oct.
+10, 2019.)
 This promotion is only available to those who sign up in a Chase branch.
 It’s in lieu of a traditional sign-up bonus (this card used to offer $150), but by doubling the normal 1.5 percent cash back payout, consumers who spend more than $10,000 in that first year will come out ahead.
 If you spend $20,000, you’ll get $600 cash back, an increase of $150 over the old offer (which would have paid $300 cash back plus a $150 sign-up bonus).

 The Jetblue Plus card gives Mosaic (elite status) benefits after cardholders spend $50,000 in a year.
 Perks include free checked bags, waived change and cancellation fees, expedited security screening and early boarding.
 Without the Jetblue Plus card, the traditional ways to qualify for Mosaic are to accumulate 15,000 flight points (essentially spending $5,000 on Jetblue tickets in a calendar year) or to fly 30 segments and rack up 12,000 flight points.